AI Digital Transformation for Swiss SMEs

 Canton of Vaud—SPECo (Economic and Innovation Promotion Service)

-"PME digitales VD" program: subsidies ranging from CHF 10,000 to CHF 50,000 for digital transformation projects.
-Criteria: headquarters in Vaud, fewer than 250 employees, project demonstrating impact on competitiveness and employment.
-Annual budget for 2026: CHF 4.5 million.
+"PME digitales VD" program: support for digital transformation projects.
+Criteria include headquarters in Vaud, SME size and a project demonstrating impact on competitiveness and employment.

 Canton of Geneva—DG DERI (General Directorate for Economic Development, Research, and Innovation)

-Cantonal Digitalization Aid Fund: preferential loans (0.5%) and bank guarantees for Geneva SMEs undertaking digital transformation projects.
-Maximum amount: CHF 100,000.
-Additional support through the Geneva Foundation for Technological Innovation (Fongit) for AI-intensive projects.
+Cantonal Digitalization Aid Fund: preferential support and bank guarantees for Geneva SMEs undertaking digital transformation projects.
+Additional support may be available through the Geneva Foundation for Technological Innovation (Fongit) for AI-intensive projects.

 Canton of Valais—Economic, Tourism, and Innovation Service

-"Valais Digital" program: non-repayable aid covering up to 30% of project costs, capped at CHF 40,000.
-Priority given to tourism, agri-food, and industrial sectors.
+"Valais Digital" program: non-repayable support for selected projects.
+Priority is given to tourism, agri-food, and industrial sectors.
 The program includes a training component for employees.
 Partnership with the Idiap Research Institute in Martigny for advanced AI projects.

 Canton of Fribourg—Economic Promotion of the Canton of Fribourg

-Innovation aid for Fribourg SMEs: financial support ranging from CHF 5,000 to CHF 30,000 for feasibility studies or AI pilot projects.
+Innovation aid for Fribourg SMEs: financial support for feasibility studies or AI pilot projects.
 The canton also offers a digital mentorship program in collaboration with the University of Fribourg and HES-SO Fribourg, with privileged access to the Smart Living Lab in Fribourg.

 6. Trusted Technology Partners